gamma-opt/oip-notes/course/part2/4-constrained_optimisation-nonlinear-barrier.md

-From a numerical standpoint, the indicator function creates problem since it is nondiferentiable.
+From a numerical standpoint, the indicator function creates problem since it is non-differentiable.
 As such, many proposals for functions that can act as surrogates have been considered in this setting.
 The most widely accepted as providing a great trade-off betwee computational suitability while imposing the "barring" effect we seek are **logarithmic barriers**, defined as

 $$
 \begin{equation*}